gateway4labs/gateway4labs_doc/docs/source/design.rst

 administrators to make sure that they are connected to the LabManager.
 He will also sign up different Learning Management Systems from different entities.

-The LMS administrator will integrate the LMS with a LabManager.
-In the LabManager, it will select which laboratories are available for each course.
-It will download SCORM objects that he will give to teachers.
+The LMS administrator will manage from the LMS to students.
+There are two versions at this moment:
+* When using LTI, the LMS administrator will create teacher users in the LabManager, and assign them permissions on laboratories.
+Teachers will use these permissions (which contain a key and a secret unique for each teacher and laboratory) to add those labs to their courses.
+Students of those courses will automatically be able to use these laboratories.

-Finally, teachers will upload SCORM objects to their courses, where all students using that course will be able to use the laboratory.
+* When using Basic HTTP, the LMS administrator will query courses in the LMS/CMS/PLE, and they will assign permissions to those courses.
+From that point, teachers will be able to upload SCORM objects refering to those courses and upload them to the LMS/CMS/PLE.
+From that point, students of those courses will be able to use them.

 Architecture overview
 ~~~~~~~~~~~~~~~~~~~~~